Composition

 Under ideal conditions, the coconut palm produces one leaf and one inflorescence, or better known as male and female flowers within a spathe, on a monthly basis.
 After the inflorescence opens and fertilization of the flowers take place, coconuts begin to form (Figure 3.3).

 They start to grow in size, and the cavity inside the nut differentiates itself in the second month, reaching its maximum size by the seventh month, filled with coconut water.
 It is also during this time that a thin and soft layer of raw kernel forms.
-As the nuts ripen, its hardness and quantity increases at a declining rate.
+As the nuts ripen, its hardness and quantity increase at a declining rate.
 The thickness of the kernel also increases, while the internal cavity reduces in size.
 There is also a progressive decrease in the quantity of coconut water as the nut ripens.
 More details on the life cycle of the coconut are covered in Chapter 4.

 Overall composition